naworm/qvs-vm-reinjector/README.md

 # QVS VM Reinjector

-**QVS VM Reinjector** is a full restoration toolkit for re-importing Virtualization Station VMs (QNAP) from filesystem backups, especially when `.QKVM` metadata has been lost or QVS has been reset.
+**QVS VM Reinjector** is a full restoration toolkit for re-importing QNAP Virtualization Station VMs from filesystem backups, especially when `.QKVM` database has been lost.

-This tool parses the original `.meta` folder (XMLs and snapshots), then reinjects all relevant data directly into the QVS `qvs.db` SQLite database.
+This tool parses the XML of the VM `.meta` folder, then reinjects all relevant data directly into the QVS SQLite database (`qvs.db`).

 ## ✅ Features

-- Restores `vms_vm` (UUID, name, config, template)
+- Restores `vms_vm` (UUID and full config)
-  - Use `vm_template_overrides.json` to avoid VM auto_start and force parameters if needed
+  - `vm_template_overrides.json` avoid VM auto_start.
+And helps you to force some parameters in the config, if needed.
-- Reconstructs `vms_disk` with image path + snapshot chain
+- Reinject `vms_disk` with image path + snapshot chain
 - Restores `vms_adapter` with preserved MAC
-- Injects VNC graphics config if needed
+- Injects `vms_graphic` VNC minimal config (not customizable for now)
-- Injects snapshot as active disk path (latest)
+- Injects snapshot as active disk path (latest snapshot)
-  - Optional handling for "hot backup" with `--after-boot` (previous)
+  - Optional handling for "hot backup" with `--after-boot` (previous snapshot)

 ## 💻 Requirements